ryantd42/NY-Legislative-Git/2023/S7353A-2023/bill.md

- Introduced  by  Sen.  BRISPORT  --  (at  request  of the State Education Department) -- read twice and ordered printed, and when printed to  be committed to the Committee on Education
+ Introduced  by  Sen.  BRISPORT  --  (at  request  of the State Education Department) -- read twice and ordered printed, and when printed to  be committed  to the Committee on Education -- recommitted to the Commit- tee on Education in accordance with Senate Rule 6, sec.
+8 --  reported favorably  from  said  committee,  ordered to first and second report, ordered to a third reading, amended and ordered  reprinted,  retaining its place in the order of third reading

  AN ACT to amend the education law, in relation to the release of student education records to juvenile detention facilities

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: